HumamShwaikh/espIoT/README.md

 ### How to use - Raspberry Pi logger

-The Raspberry Pi logger, in rpi_logger directory, runs continuously and stores messages received by the Pi (through the master node via serial connection) in a SQLite3 DB.
-To run:
+The Raspberry Pi logger, (`rpi_logger` directory) runs continuously and stores messages received by the Pi (through the master node via serial connection) in a SQLite3 DB.
+To run it:

-* Make sure master node is connected to Pi via USb using port `/dev/ttyUSB0`
+* Make sure the master node is connected to Pi via USB using port `/dev/ttyUSB0`
-* Make sure `meshlog.db` is created and initialize the schema with `schema.sql`
+* Make sure `meshlog.db` is created, and initialize the schema with `schema.sql`
 * Make sure you have all the dependencies:
     * sqlite3
     * libsqlite3-dev

-Build using the following command:
+Then build it using the following command:

 `g++ -Wall main.cpp serialMonitor.cpp rs232.c -o a.out -std=c++11 -lsqlite3`

-Run:
+Finally, run:

 `./a.out`